Name: Chesley

 Elizabeth who gave consent was her mother.
 Newton and Eli must have been

-named a son Newton Eli Coffey.
-One of Newton Eli Coffey's sons, Robert Coffey,
+son Newton Eli Coffey.
+One of Newton Eli Coffey's sons, Robert Coffey, married

 tradition, the two were 2nd cousins.
 The name "Newton" is peculiar to